EloWeld/mtg-pg-backup-ftp-image/README.md

 ## Using Encryption

-To enhance the security of your backups, especially when the FTP server is not fully trusted, you can enable encryption.
-This will encrypt the backup file using AES-256-CBC encryption before uploading it to the FTP server.
+To enhance the security of your backups, especially when the SFTP server is not fully trusted, you can enable encryption.
+This will encrypt the backup file using AES-256-CBC encryption before uploading it to the SFTP server.

 ### Enabling Encryption